lucArub/localthresholding-/README.md

 ***SKIMAGE MOD for BINARIZATION ALGORITHMS COMPARISON***
 ################################# WHAT'S NEW

-The new function that have been added in the thresholding.py are [Singh et al., ''A New Local Adaptive Thresholding Technique in Binarization'', ,International Journal of Computer Science Issues, 2011.](https://www.researchgate.net/publication/220485031_A_New_Local_Adaptive_Thresholding_Technique_in_Binarization)
+The new function that have been added in the scikit-image library is [Singh et al., ''A New Local Adaptive Thresholding Technique in Binarization'', ,International Journal of Computer Science Issues, 2011.](https://www.researchgate.net/publication/220485031_A_New_Local_Adaptive_Thresholding_Technique_in_Binarization)